White Witch: Character history

 Jadis was born on an unknown date long before the creation of Narnia.
 In The Lion, the Witch and the Wardrobe she is identified by a character as a descendant of giants and Adam's first wife (Lilith):

-(This reference to Lilith is a tribute to the fantasy novel with this title by George MacDonald, a literary hero of C.S.
-Lewis.)
 Jadis died in battle in Narnian year 1000, meaning that she lived for well over 1,000 years.

 The Magician's Nephew

 In The Magician's Nephew, Jadis is introduced as the last Queen of Charn, a city in an entirely different world from Narnia.
 She was the last of a long line of kings and queens, who were good in the beginning but grew evil over many generations and conquered the entire world of Charn, ruling it as despots.
 Jadis, a powerful sorceress, fought a bloody war of rebellion against her sister.
 On the point of defeat, Jadis chose not to submit, but instead spoke the Deplorable Word, a powerful spell which destroyed all life on Charn except her own.
 She then cast a spell of enchanted sleep upon herself to await someone who could rescue her from Charn.

 Many years later, a 12-year-old Digory Kirke and his friend Polly Plummer arrive in the ruins of Charn through Digory's uncle's magic.
 The children find the bell that Jadis left to break the spell.
 Despite Polly's warning not to ring the bell, Digory does so.
 Jadis is awakened and by holding on to them is transported with them back to London in the year 1900.
 She initially aims to conquer the world to which she is transported, but finds that her magic does not work there.
 Digory, seeking to correct his mistake, attempts to transport her back to Charn, but they end up instead in the world of Narnia at the moment of its creation by the lion Aslan.
 As Aslan approaches, she attacks him with the rod of iron she has torn from a London lamp post with her great physical strength; when this has no effect, she flees.

 Jadis makes her way to the garden on a mountain west of Narnia, where she eats an apple that she believes will make her immortal and give her eternal life.
 However, this supposed immortality comes at a cost: her skin is bleached white, and the evil in her heart causes her eternal misery.
-She cannot stand the sight of the tree that Aslan has Digory plant in Narnia from the fruit of the garden, and she thus stays to the north of Narnia, working to develop her magic.
+She cannot stand the sight of the tree that Aslan has Digory plant in Narnia, grown from the fruit of the garden, and she thus stays to the north of Narnia, working to develop her magic.

 Meanwhile, the land of Narnia remains the domain of animals (chosen animals are given the ability to speak, and become pillars of society) and is not troubled by the Witch nor any other enemy for many hundreds of years.